 • The exact monthly amount within the cap is need-based.
 The MCO Support Coordinator determines the actual stipend amount based on multiple variables.

 • Tax treatment is unclear.
-TennCare materials don't address whether FCS qualifies for the IRS Notice 2014-7 difficulty-of-care exclusion (which generally applies to §1915(c) waiver payments to caregivers who share a home with the recipient).
-Because ECF CHOICES is authorized under §1115 rather than §1915(c), a tax professional should confirm treatment before assuming exclusion.
+TennCare materials do not address whether FCS qualifies for the federal IRS difficulty-of-care exclusion that can apply to certain Medicaid waiver payments to caregivers who share a home with the recipient.
+A tax professional should confirm treatment before assuming the exclusion applies.

-For families who are already providing extensive unpaid care for a loved one with I/DD, FCS is the most straightforward way to convert some of that care into household income, without taking on the timesheet, EVV, and payroll mechanics of Consumer Direction.
+For families already providing extensive unpaid care, FCS is the most straightforward way to convert some of it into household income without the timesheet, EVV, and payroll mechanics of Consumer Direction.

 Consumer Direction in ECF CHOICES